withastro/astro/examples/blog/astro/pages/post/muppet-treasure-island.md

 date: 1996-02-16
 image: /images/muppet-treasure-island.png
 author: ms-piggy
+description: Muppet Treasure Island is a 1996 American musical adventure comedy film directed by Brian Henson.
 ---

 Muppet Treasure Island is a 1996 American musical adventure comedy film directed by Brian Henson.
 It is the fifth theatrical film in The Muppets franchise.